Department website: http://reedcollegeofmedia.wvu.edu

 - Has an ability to place research results in perspective.

-Those interested in learning about and applying to the master of science in journalism program should contact the Director of Graduate Studies via e-mail (email@example.com).
-Prospective graduate students specifically seeking information about the master of science in integrated marketing communications should contact the IMC enrollment specialist Joey VanDevender (firstname.lastname@example.org) or email@example.com.
-The WVU Admissions online catalog is available at http://admissions.wvu.edu/graduate.
+Those interested in learning about and applying to the master of science in journalism program should contact the Director of Graduate Studies via e-mail (firstname.lastname@example.org).
+Prospective graduate students specifically seeking information about the master of science in integrated marketing communications or master of science in data marketing communications should contact email@example.com.
+The WVU Admissions online catalog is available at https://graduateadmissions.wvu.edu/.
 Written requests for answers may also go to WVU, Reed College of Media, 112 Martin Hall, P.O.
 Box 6010, Morgantown, WV 26506-6010.

 The College of Media telephone number is (304) 293-3505.
 The IMC program's office number is (304) 293-6783.